ctcl-bregis/ctclsite-rust/config/projects/content/nonmono.md

 ## Post 69 - October 4, 2023
 "Dead Center

-ASUS ZenFone 9 - September 29, 2023 - Rotated and cropped with GIMP on Linux Mint"
+ASUS Zenfone 9 - September 29, 2023 - Rotated and cropped with GIMP on Linux Mint"

 The caption is yet another reference to Left 4 Dead 2.
 Which viewers seemed to immediately recognize.